Monitor 10 Wallets

 export STARKSCAN_TRANSACTION_LIMIT="50"

-STARKSCAN_BASE_URL should already include /api for hosted external access.
-All examples below then call the normal /v1/* routes relative to that base.
+below call the normal /v1/* routes relative to that base.

 HTTP file starter